bloominstituteoftechnology/Processes/README.md

     } else if (rc == 0) {    // child process satisfies this branch
         printf("hello, child here (pid: %d) \n", (int) getpid());
     } else {
-        int wc = waitpid(rc, NULL);    // `waitpid` call added here printf("hello, parent here (pid: %d) of child %d\n", (int) getpid(), rc);
+        int wc = waitpid(rc, NULL, 0);    // `waitpid` call added here
+        printf("hello, parent here (pid: %d) of child %d\n", (int) getpid(), rc);
     }

     return 0;
 }
 ```
-Here, the `waitpid()` function suspends the parent process until the child process pointed at by `rc`
-terminates.
-Thus, we ensure that the parent process only runs after the child process has finished its
+Here, the `waitpid()` function suspends the parent process until the child process pointed at by `rc` terminates.
+Thus, we ensure that the parent process only runs after the child process has finished its execution.
-execution.

 ## `exec()`
-The last piece of the puzzle is the `exec()` system call, which is used in order to run a program that
-is different from the calling program (since `fork` only executes copies of the program that called it).
+The `exec()` system call is used in order to run a program that is different from the calling program (since `fork` only executes copies of the program that called it).
 Let's say we wanted to spin up a child process to execute a word count program.
-Here's how what a program
-that does that might look like:
+Here's how what a program that does that might look like:
 ```
 // p3.c
 #include <stdio.h>